-DW Flexible Plastic
+Additional Details: DW Flexible Plastic

-During a compliance inspection in 2009, an UST inspector found product in one of the two dispenser sumps.
+During a compliance inspection in 2009, a UST inspector found product in one of the two dispenser sumps.
 It was discovered that the piping was leaking from between the primary and secondary walls.

 Supporting Pictures: Damaged Environ Piping